 We recommend that anyone interested in becoming a beekeeper join a local beekeeping club.
-Whether you know it or not, almost every state has a beekeepers’ association and many, many communities have beekeeping clubs and offer classes on the in’s and out’s of keeping bees.
+Whether you know it or not, almost every state has a beekeepers’ association and many, many communities have beekeeping clubs and offer classes on the ins and outs of keeping bees.

-Lastly, get your bees and let them get to work!
 As your new hive buzzes with life, you will want to do frequent checks on the health of the bees and the queen.

 And be active!
 Connect with other beekeepers in your area or online.
-Not everyone understands the life of a beekeeper, but the ones who do can offer some great insight and comradery in the shared art of beekeeping.
+Not everyone understands the life of a beekeeper, but the ones who do can offer some great insight and camaraderie in the shared art of beekeeping.